New from the pen of the author and available on Amazon et al: "Mysteriad".

 Frank Sherry is the author of both non-fiction and fiction books.
-His non-fiction works include "Pacific Passions", published by William Morrow.
-It tells the enthralling story of the European discovery and exploration of the Pacific Ocean.
-A previous non-fiction work, "Raiders and Rebels"—a rousing account of 18th Century piracy also published by Morrow— was a major selection of the History Book Club.
-It has recently been re-issued by Harper Perennial and is available online and at Barnes and Noble, Amazon, and other bookstores.
-Frank has also published three novels: "The Devil's Captain" "Eternity Falls", and "Talar—The Quest for Shadowcaster.
-A new novel: "The Pucka-man's Odyssey".
-Frank's next novel entitled "Mysteriad" is scheduled for release in August, 2014.
+His non-fiction works include "Pacific Passions", the enthralling story of the European discovery and exploration of the Pacific Ocean and "Raiders and Rebels"—a rousing account of 18th Century piracy and a major selection of the History Book Club.
+Frank has also published four novels: "The Devil's Captain" "Eternity Falls", "Talar—The Quest for Shadowcaster. and "The Pucka-man's Odyssey".
+Frank's next novel entitled "Mysteriad" is scheduled for release in November of this year.

 Before deciding to devote all his time to writing, Frank was journalist, political consultant, pollster, public relations executive and video producer.
 He has also been a tireless traveler, sailor, scuba diver, and mountain trekker— with a special fondness for what he calls "wild, bleak places".